eagle-io/docs/source/reference/historic/aggregates.rst

 Advantages of aggregation:
 	- Reduces the size of the dataset.
 Charts and tabular data can be loaded faster
-	- Easy generation of advanced statistical reports and charts. eg. Daily totals.
+	- Easy generation of advanced statistical reports and charts. eg. Daily totals

-The following aggregates are available depending on the Display Type setting of the Parameter:
+The following aggregates are available depending on the :ref:`Display type <node-configuration-parameter-general>` setting of the Parameter:

 +--------------+-------+-------+
 |  Aggregate   | VALUE | STATE |